 Every time you see the cat on the bed shoot it with a spray bottle of water.
 They hate that and will learn really fast.
 Be sure to close your bedroom door when you leave the house.
 They are not stupid.

 I understand that you want your cats on the bed. after all, they are of ancient royalty.
 Simple rubber dish gloves are what the pros use when they come into your home to shampoo your carpet and furniture.
-Just put them on and rub the hair right off.
-It just rolls right off the fabric into the glove.
-Amazing.
-Try it.

 If I want my cats to be able to snooze on a piece of furniture but don't want the upholstery or, as in your case, bed covers, inundated with fur, I find a light-weight throw or make one that's easily removed and washed.
 I found a thin cat-themed quilt at Sears that I use to cover my recliners.
 I bought several of the same design so I can replace one when I wash it.
 I got pillow cases to match, and we have covers for our back pillows, as well.
 My experience with a large pride of rescued cats is that there's really no getting away from fur.
 Half the time if I cover a piece of furniture, they like to burrow under it and use it as a cover.
 My "smart" solution is inevitably defeated.
 Last time I had a queen-sized comforter cleaned it cost around $12.